jameshughes89/cs101/site/outline/outline.rst

 Students must understand that the professors and TAs are not there to provide them answers to problems, but to assist students solving their problems.

-As per university policy, masking and proper social distancing is required.
-Students refusing to follow this policy will be asked to leave.

 Attendance
 ==========